A cluttered bedroom is such an energy leak.

 2. Use Vertical Shelving So The Floor Can Finally Breathe

-Floor clutter always makes a bedroom feel smaller than it really is.
-When you pull storage upward, you free up walking space and your eye stops tripping over piles.
+Floor clutter will always make a bedroom feel smaller than it really is, but when you pull storage upward, you free up walking space and your eye stops tripping over piles.

-Vertical shelving is great for small bedrooms because it creates storage without eating up the room.
+I always use vertical shelving and I think it’s great for small bedrooms because it creates storage without eating up the room.

-A tall, narrow bookcase can live beside a dresser, next to a door, or even inside a closet.
-Use it for baskets, books, extra towels, and pretty décor pieces you want to see.
+For instance, a tall, narrow bookcase can live beside a dresser, next to a door, or even inside a closet.
+And you can use it for baskets, books, extra towels, and pretty décor pieces you want to see.

 Shop This Setup